ecobirmingham are here to help you take steps to live a greener lifestyle. Let’s talk about transport.

 - Join a Car Sharing Club.
 Co-Wheels works out of South Birmingham.

 Rail and buses emit the least amount of greenhouse gases in the transport sector, and with more people traveling in the same vehicle compared to private cars, the air pollutant emissions will also decrease.

 Aviation is the second biggest greenhouse gas emitter in the transport sector and according to WWF, just one short haul return flight can account for 10% of your yearly carbon emissions.
-Why not try a holiday closer to home or include train travel as part of your trip?
-The Man in Seat 61 is a fantastic resource for those who want to travel the globe by train.
+For many this year, flying is out of the question however, The Man in Seat 61 is a fantastic resource for those who want to travel the globe by train.
 You can calculate the amount of carbon you produce by flying here.